EZ-Robotics/EZ-Template/ez-template-docs/docs/odom_general.md

 ### odom_y_get()
-Returns the current y position of the robot in inches.
+Returns the current Y coordinate of the robot in inches.
 <Tabs
   groupId="odom_y_get"
   defaultValue="proto"